AcuGIS/GeoSuite/docs/wizard.rst

 .. note::
-    The JRI application is not deployed at this point.
-You need to Start Tomcat in order to deploy it.
-Do so before any further operations as it is required to write configuration files, etc...
+    The Wizard may state that GeoServer is not deployed.
+This is due to Tomcat not starting automatically.
+Simply complete        installation and start Tomcat to deploy the GeoServer war.

 About Haveged